zhengwu123/Machine_learning_group_project/README.md

 goal: to produce a reliable model to classify different photos of sneakers

-- [x] used knn Keras CNN to train our 7 image sets
+- [x] used Keras CNN to train image sets

-- [x] predict 7 different labels for sneakers.
+- [x] predict different labels for sneakers.

 - [x] train real/fake sneakers [accuracy 0.91].